real-re/nsv2-website/docs/game-guides/index.en.md

 ## Mode

-!!! tip

-    In all modes, the character will be randomly selected when not selected.

 - 1v1: 1vs1 duel, full power and coins
 - 3v3: 3vs3 `(Gear is enabled by default)`
 - 4v4: 4vs4 `(Gear is enabled by default)`
 - Clone: 3vs3 by default `(Gear is enabled by default)`
 - Musou: Fight against infinite enemies within a limited time

+!!! tip

+    In all modes, the character will be randomly selected when not selected.

+    Surrender after 15 minutes will be directly settled.

+    Surrender within one minute after the start of the game will not be counted towards data statistics.

 ## Mode Options